Cloud ERP Solutions: 25+ SaaS Systems Compared (2026)

 1. Based on Deployment Model:

-• Resources (such as storage and servers) are shared with other businesses.
+- Resources (like storage and servers) are shared with other businesses.

-• Typically, the most cost-effective option but may not be suitable for businesses with stringent data security or compliance requirements.
+- Typically, the most cost-effective option but might not be suitable for businesses with stringent data security or compliance requirements.

-• Allows businesses to keep sensitive data or applications on a private cloud whilst utilising the public cloud for less-sensitive data or overflow needs.
+- Allows businesses to keep sensitive data or applications on a private cloud while utilising the public cloud for less-sensitive data or overflow needs.

 2. Based on Service Model: